-1 REVISED CONSTITUTION OF THE 2 COLUMBUS EDUCATION ASSOCIATION, October 2011 3 4 5 ARTICLE I NAME 6 7 8 9 Section 1.
-Name - The name of this organization shall be Columbus Education Association, Incorporated, but it may also operate as the "Columbus Education Association," and may be hereafter referred to in this document as "the Association" or "this Association."
-10 11 12 ARTICLE II PURPOSE 13 14 15 16 17 18 19 20 21 Section 2.
-Purpose - It shall be the purpose of this Association to advance the educational and civic interests of the community, to raise the standard of the education profession, to cultivate a spirit of cooperation and unity among its members, to promote the mutual professional and material interests of the members, to form a representative body to speak with authority, and to create in the community at large a deeper sense of 22 23 ARTICLE III MEMBERSHIP 24 25 26 27 Section 1.
-Classes of Membership - Membership shall consist of active members and such other classes as may be provided in the Bylaws.
-28 29 Section 2.
-Membership Eligibility, Provisions and Limitations 30 31 32 33 a.
-Membership, as provided in the Bylaws, shall be open to all persons actively engaged in the profession of teaching or in other educational work, and retired members of the bargaining unit.
-34 35 36 Members shall adhere to the Code of Ethics of the Education Profession as stated in the Bylaws.
-37 38 39 40 41 c.
+Section 1.
+Purpose

+It shall be the purpose of this Association to advance the educational and civic interests of the community, to raise the standard of the education profession, to cultivate a spirit of cooperation and unity among its members, to promote the mutual professional and material interests of the members, to form a representative body to speak with authority, and to create in the community at large a deeper sense of worth of the education profession and of the importance of the interests which it represents.

+ARTICLE III MEMBERSHIP

+Section 1.
+Classes of Membership

+Membership shall consist of active members and such other classes as may be provided in the Bylaws.

+Section 2.
+Membership Eligibility, Provisions and Limitations

+- a.
+Membership, as provided in the Bylaws, shall be open to all persons actively engaged in the profession of teaching or in other educational work, and retired members of the bargaining unit. - b.
+Members shall adhere to the Code of Ethics of the Education Profession as stated in the Bylaws. - c.
 The Association shall not deny membership to individuals on the basis of age, ancestry, sex, race, color, creed, religion, sexual orientation, gender identity or expression, marital status, familial status, national origin, residence, disability, military status, economic status or degree of association activity, nor shall any organization which so denies membership be affiliated with the Association.